fossabot/git-auto/readme.md

 ## usage
-in order for us to get started with git auto, we must simply install it (via some not yet defined process) and run:
+in order for us to get started with git auto, we must simply install it (via some currently undefined process) and run:

 ```
 > git auto init